joergi/learning-typescript/README.md

 In step 2 we have a new class, called: `otherclass.ts`
 There is a private function `privateFunction()` and the public function `publicFunction()`;
+There is also a `const`, which is differently written function.
 The public function is called from the `index.ts`

 ## Step 03: Method Overloading